Tafenoquine: Prevention

 Tafenoquine may be used to prevent all types of malaria.
 For this use 200 mg 3 days before travel then 200 mg per week until one week after travel is recommended.

 Treatment

 Tafenoquine is used for eliminating the hypnozoite stage of Plasmodium vivax and Plasmodium ovale that is responsible for relapse of these malarial infections, even when the blood stages are successfully cleared.
 Primaquine for 14 days can also be used for this.
 The advantage of tafenoquine is that it has a long half-life (2–3 weeks) and therefore a single treatment is sufficient.
 For this use, a single dose of 300 mg is recommended.
 It is used with another medication, such as chloroquine, that kills the parasites in the bloodstream.

 There is a need to determine whether or not tafenoquine kills the numerous, non-circulating asexual P. vivax parasites that are now known to occur in the spleen, bone marrow, and possibly elsewhere in chronic infections.

 Chemistry

 Tafenoquine contains a stereocenter and consists of two enantiomers.
-This is a mixture of (R) - and the (S) - Form:
+This is a mixture of (R)- and the (S)-forms: